 Jennifer is an American-born Filipino and spent most of her life traveling abroad and living in five other states before coming out to California on her own.
 After moving to San Francisco she quickly established a new life for herself exploring the outdoors, racing endurance races, paddling outrigger canoe and volunteering her free time with many local, Filipino, and Asian & Pacific Islander causes, namely with the Asian Women's Shelter, so that she could “give back.”

 Jennifer had always wanted to open a restaurant since college.
 She wanted the restaurant to be her tool for sharing her Filipino culture, and also for giving back to the community in a much bigger way that her volunteer work could not.
-To gain experience she had worked a couple years as a cook at the de Young Museum and with Taste Catering, along with a couple years of being a cashier and food server at random cafes.
-She also volunteered her time as a culinary pavilion manager to local Filipino foodie events such as the Pistahan Parade and Festival and Savor Filipino.
-Further, she went through the business program at the nonprofit Renaissance Entrepreneurship Center to put together a business plan.
+Along with working in the food industry, Jennifer still volunteers her time as a culinary pavilion manager to local Filipino foodie events such as the Pistahan Parade and Festival and Savor Filipino.

 Jennifer is proud of her Filipino American heritage and is excited to be part of the next generation of "entrepinoys" looking to share and express their culture through food.
-Opening a food business, especially in a city like San Francisco, is definitely not for the faint of heart.
-Yet, she is grateful to finally have the opportunity to live her dreams and to share a little bit of her Filipino culture with all of you.
+She hopes to one day have the opportunity to reopen her brick-and-mortar version of Pampalasa, again.
+Until then, as a popup concept, she is still grateful to be able to live out her dreams of sharing a little bit of her Filipino culture with all of you.